ajgifford/keepwatching-types/docs/movie-types.md

 **Additional Properties:**

 - `profileId: number` - ID of the user profile that owns this movie association
-- `watchStatus: BinaryWatchStatusType` - Current watch status (WATCHED or NOT_WATCHED)
+- `watchStatus: WatchStatus` - Current watch status (UNAIRED, WATCHED or NOT_WATCHED)

 **Key Features:**